peterpo2/LATELINA/README.md

 # Latelina

-Latelina is a full digital-pharmacy demo that combines a .NET 8 Web API, a React + TypeScript storefront, seeded SQL Server data, and an AI chat assistant powered by OpenAI.
-The goal is to help you explore a realistic e-commerce experience that includes medical product browsing, ordering, and conversational support.
+Latelina is a full digital-pharmacy demo that combines a .NET 8 Web API, a React + TypeScript storefront, and seeded SQL Server data.
+The goal is to help you explore a realistic e-commerce experience that includes medical product browsing and ordering.

 > **Current version:** 0.1.0 (January 2025)

 ### 0.1.0 release notes
 - Version banner added to the storefront footer so visitors always know which release is running.
-- Documentation refreshed with AI agent guidance and up-to-date setup instructions.
+- Documentation refreshed with up-to-date setup instructions.
 - Verified that no client-side caching layer is active yet—see the new performance notes if you plan to add one.

 This README keeps the original project context while adding step-by-step setup guidance for newcomers.
 If you follow each section